Dakaraia6799/04-hashopoly-lab/README.md

 **Don't Forget!**

-Remember to use `binding.pry` to help you get inside your methods and understand what is going on if you need to debug.
+Remember that you can use `binding.pry` to help you get inside your methods and understand what is going on if you need to debug.
 Remember to google questions that you have if you get stuck!

 ## Resources
 1. [What is a Hash in Ruby?](http://ruby.about.com/od/rubyfeatures/a/hashes.htm)